Artem-Viveritsa/FusionJewelryToolkit/README.md

   - **End Size** — Gemstone diameter at the curve end.
 Default: `0.7 mm`.
 Minimum: `0.5 mm`.
   - **Size Step** — Size discretization step.
 Gemstone sizes are rounded to multiples of this value.
 Default: `0.05 mm`.
 Range: `0–1.0 mm`.
   - **Target Gap** — Target distance between adjacent gemstones along the curve.
 Default: `0.1 mm`.
+  - **Uniform Distribution** — Distribute gemstones uniformly along the curve.
+Ensures gemstones fill the entire available length from start offset to end offset without gaps at the ends.
+Default: `false`.
   - **Flip (orientation)** — Flip the stone orientation.
 Reverses the direction the gemstone faces relative to the surface.
 Default: `false`.
   - **Absolute Depth Offset** — Additional depth offset in absolute units.
 Adds a fixed depth to the gemstone beyond the relative offset.
 Default: `0 mm`.
   - **Relative Depth Offset** — Depth offset as a fraction of gemstone size.
 Controls how deep the gemstone sits (0.1 = 10% of diameter).
 Default: `0`.